Beacon Hill Lodge - Local 80 - Bargaining Brief

 MGEU Staff Negotiator: Loren Findlay

-Elected Bargaining Committee Members: Shannon Bland - President Alexis Carlton - Vice-President
+Elected Bargaining Committee Members: Shannon Bland - President; Susan Richardson - Chief Steward; Karlos Tejada - Vice-President

 LATEST BARGAINING NEWS

-Members of Beacon Hill Lodge - Local 80 voted to reject an offer from the employer on December 9, 2021.
+Members of Beacon Hill Lodge - Local 80 rejected the latest offer from their employer on September 6, 2022.

 of Bargaining So Far